Nikki Haley praises Trump’s ‘strong’ CPAC speech after rebuking him weeks earlier

 Haley has spoken at CPAC multiple times in the past, including last year when Trump was running for reelection.
 A conservative source tells Fox News that she was invited to this year’s conference but last month responded that she wouldn’t be attending.

-And a source close to Haley’s orbit told Fox News that Haley wasn’t able to attend the conference this year due to a prior personal engagement.
+A source close to Haley's orbit told Fox News that she wasn’t able to attend the conference this year due to a prior personal engagement.

 Fox News' Adam Shaw contributed to this report